For the recipe Snow Queen White Christmas Cake

 Spread the frosting over the cake top and sides, swirling the icing using a palette knife.
 Leave the cake to one side until the frosting has set slightly.

 Meanwhile, push the rosemary sprigs into a piece of polystyrene or florist's foam.
 Cover the work surface with greaseproof paper or kitchen paper.
-Shake the can of Shimmer Spray well and spray the rosemary sprigs in short bursts until lightly silvery and shimmering.
-Leave to dry.
+Dust the rosemary sprigs with gold or silver Edible Glitter until lightly silvery and shimmering.

 For a finishing touch, spoon over the pomegranate seeds just before serving.
 Your cake is now ready to serve and enjoy!